-Accountability information can be found on the district's website https://www.stisd.net/.
+Accountability information can be found on the district's website at www.stisd.net.
 Hard copies of any reports are available upon request to the district's administration office.

-TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division and the TEA homepage.
+TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division.